imbue-ai/jupyter_ascending/README.md

 Updating dependencies:
 - Dependency constraints are in `pyproject.toml`.
   These are the constraints that will be enforced when distributing the package to end users.
-- These get locked down to specific versions of each package in `poetry.lock`, when you run `poetry lock` or `poetry install` for the first time. `poetry.lock` is only used by developers using `poetry install` - the goal is to have a consistent development environment for a all developers.
+- These get locked down to specific versions of each package in `poetry.lock`, when you run `poetry lock` or `poetry install` for the first time. `poetry.lock` is only used by developers using `poetry install` - the goal is to have a consistent development environment for all developers.
 - If you make a change to the dependencies in `pyproject.toml`, you'll want to update the lock file with `poetry lock`.
 To get only the minimal required changes, use `poetry lock --no-update`.